<- Back to projects

 Process

-• - Conducted semi-structured interviews and warm-up observations with recreational athletes, gym-goers, and intramural players
+• - Ran semi-structured interviews and field observations with recreational athletes

 Key design decisions